preemptive/dotfuscator-pro-samples/ResourceEncryptionSample/ResourceEncryptionSample/README.md

 ## Configuring the Resource Encryption Sample with the Config Editor

 The Dotfuscator Config Editor provides a visual means to produce a config file.
-Run the Dotfuscator Config Editor from the Start Menu and navigate to the `DotfuscatorConfig.xml` file via the File -> Open menu.
+Run the Dotfuscator Config Editor from the Start Menu and navigate to the `resourceencryption_config.xml` file via the File -> Open menu.
 First change the `Disable Resource Encrption` fetaure from `Yes` to `No` under the settings tab options section:

 ![](img/SettingsTab.png)